Image of table place setting with healthy food arranged to form a clock on a plate.

 Description

-The National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) will host a virtual workshop that aims to explore the connections between circadian rhythms and nutrition as it relates to the development of cardiometabolic disease.
-Academic and clinical investigators will discuss emerging research linking circadian and nutrition science.
-They also will identify opportunities to apply these discoveries into clinical practice to improve prevention, treatment, and health outcomes.
+The National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) hosted a virtual workshop that aimed to explore the connections between circadian rhythms and nutrition as they relate to the development of cardiometabolic disease.
+Academic and clinical investigators discussed emerging research linking circadian and nutrition science.
+They also identified opportunities to apply these discoveries into clinical practice to improve prevention, treatment, and health outcomes.

 • Basic-to-Translational Research